ola-irawo/NestedComment/README.md

-A nested comment project using react
+A nested comment project using react js